granges0storage/tearainbrand678/data/notes.md

 I find that the harder I work, the more luck I seem to have.
 Success doesn’t just find you.
 You have to go out and get it.
 Cache Invalidation Framework Sharding Security Distributed Systems Backend Artificial Intelligence Machine Learning
 NLP Parallel Processing API Latency Optimization Sharding Opportunities don't happen.
 You create them.
 Stay hungry, stay foolish.
 Backend
 Do what you love and the money will follow.
 Quantum Computing Logging The only way to do great work is to love what you do.
 Serverless Automation JWT Testing Parallel Processing RabbitMQ Firewalls Load Testing Message Queue
+Act as if what you do makes a difference.
+It does.
+NLP Database Security Quantum Computing Scalability